nponiros/sync_server/README.md

 * Params: JSON with
   * lastUpdateTS:
     * type: Number
     * explanation: Timestamp created with Date.now().
-Used to distinguish between new and old change sets so we know what to send to the client
+Used to distinguish between new and old change sets so we know what to send to the client.
+If the timestamp is __null__ or __undefined__ then all change sets are sent.
   * collectionNames:
     * type: Array<String>
     * explanation: Name of collections in which we want to look for new data